 Pancakes are without a doubt my favorite weekend breakfast food.
 Especially when you can prep them in advance and sleep in late!
 Cue these freezer friendly vegan blueberry pancakes!

 They’re light and fluffy but so flavorful and satisfying.
-Plus, this easy pancake recipe requires no eggs, so they’re totally vegan friendly!
+Plus, this easy pancake recipe requires no eggs, so they’re totally vegan friendly and healthy.

 All you’ll need is some oat flour (or whole oats which you can grind into flour in your blender!), apple sauce, maple syrup, blueberries and some other pancake essentials like baking powder and vinegar.